 - Web cam, sound card, and microphone (for live sessions)

 - Streaming video capabilities to watch recorded lectures

 - Scanner or smart phone for submitting tests and homework

 Evaluation and Feedback

-Students will be graded on homework, labs, discussions, and exams.
+Students will be graded on homework, labs, professionalism, and exams.
 The homework will be a combination of multiple choice and short answer questions done on the course website, and handouts to be completed, scanned, and uploaded.
 Timely submissions and feedback will be emphasized in this course and student submissions will be graded within one week of the assignment due date.
 Students are encouraged to ask questions in class, but may contact me with questions or concerns on the Canvas website outside of class times.

 Grades are perpetually available throughout the course and parents may contact me through Canvas messages on the course website.
 Parent- teacher conferences will be offered in the fall and spring of the year.